paritytech/substrate/PULL_REQUEST_TEMPLATE.md

   - Any panickers have a proof or removed.
 - [ ] You bumped the runtime version if there are breaking changes in the **runtime**.
 - [ ] You updated any rustdocs which may have changed
+- [ ] Has the PR altered the external API or interfaces used by Polkadot?
+Do you have the corresponding Polkadot PR ready?

 After you've read this notice feel free to remove it.
 Thank you!